quranacademy/digital-quran-docs/api/errors.md

 **METHOD\_NOT\_ALLOWED**

-The request method is not POST.
+The request method is not supported by a target endpoint.

 **INVALID\_REQUEST**